 Finally, we apply our method to a real-life dataset from a multi-camera tracking system with thirteen cameras installed in a shopping mall.
-Our empirical results demonstrate that our approach outperforms a myopic baseline and nearly matches the performance of existing point-based methods while incurring only a fraction of the computational cost, leading to much better scalability in the number of cameras.
+Our empirical results demonstrate that our approach outperforms a myopic baseline and nearly matches the performance of existing point-based methods while incurring only a fraction of the computational cost.

-Background
+2 Background